-Period pain is common and a normal part of your menstrual cycle.
-Most women get it at some point in their lives.
+Period pain is common.
+Most women have it at some point in their lives.

-It's usually felt as painful muscle cramps in the tummy, which can spread to the back and thighs.
+You usually feel it as painful muscle cramps in your tummy.
+This can spread to your back and thighs.

 How long period pain lasts

-Period pain usually starts when your bleeding begins.
-But some women have pain several days before the start of their period.
+Period pain usually happens when your period starts or several days before your period.

-The pain usually lasts 48 to 72 hours, although it can last longer.
+The pain usually lasts up to 3 days, but it can last longer.
 It's usually at its worst when your bleeding is heaviest.

 - you have severe period pain